NayanDZ/Web/README.md

 - Warnings and errors generate no, inadequate, or unclear log messages.
 - Logs of applications, servers and APIs are not monitored for suspicious activity.
 - Logs are only stored locally.
-- Appropriate alerting thresholds and response escalation processes are not in place or effective.

 <td></tr>